a-ruskomaa/ImageTagger/README.md

 The cloud function is no longer deployed and the repository does not include authorization details that are necessary to run the application.

 Also, this is only a proof-of-concept that currently overwrites all previous XMP & IPTC metadata from photos!
-To prevent overwriting critical data, the application creates a copy of each tagged pgoto.
+To prevent overwriting critical data, the application creates a copy of each tagged photo.